JerboaBurrow/Busser/README.md

 - The IP throttler only stores hashes of an IP and a request path, it is likely not considered identifiable information.

-- The statistics collection stores the IP.
-Additionally, if you use the optional ipfino.io integration the the data will also include e.g. country code and lattidue/longitude etc.
-This may be considered identifiable information.
+- The statistics collection stores the IP, hit time, path, and counts for each IP-path pair.
+This may be considered identifieable information.
+Automatic deletion of this data is carried out, hot-configurable in config.json.
 ____

 ### Free static website hosting example with Google Cloud Free Tier